saragluna/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/create-managed-identity.md

 Please note your application should run in VM (Virtual Machine) or App Services on Azure for support of MSI.
 Choose any of them.

-**Note**: When using managed identity, it's not supported to create resource group automatically, the resource group must be assigned `Contributor` role.
+**Note**: When using Managed Identity, it's not supported to create a resource group automatically, and at least the resource group must be assigned `Contributor` role.

 #### Method 1: Set up VM and assign identity